0north/cloud-platforms-coding-challenge/README.md

 ### Submission
 Please send us a link to a repository in GitHub, containing your solution.
-- Keep a good commit history (don't squash into a sigle commit)
+- Keep a good commit history (don't squash into a single commit)

 ### Evaluation Criteria